 How often should I replace an aquarium heater?

 Ideally, a premium aquarium heater will not require frequent replacement.
 But as a safety precaution, you have to take it out once in a while to see if it still functions efficiently; otherwise, it already needs replacement.

 Experts advise checking in on your heater once or twice a year for this purpose.
 However, most fish tank heaters require replacement once every three to five years.

-The best aquarium heater should be able to give your fish the ideal environment that they will live in.
+The best aquarium heater should give your fish the ideal environment that they will live in.
 Since their bodies are incapable of regulating temperature, you must help them stay comfortable with the help of a fish tank heater.

-Before buying one, you should first check out the size of the aquarium, and what type of heater would work best for that size.
+Before buying one, you should first check out the aquarium’s size and what type of heater would work best for that size.
 This will assure you that you’re creating the best environment for your beloved aquatic friends.